 Get Creative at Tŷ Pawb

 Tŷ Pawb is Wrexham's one-stop-shop for all things creative.
-The name translates to “Everybody's House” which should give you a good idea of what to expect from this cultural hub, housed in a renovated old market.
+The name translates to “Everybody's House,” which should give you a good idea of what to expect from this cultural hub, housed in a renovated old market.
 Galleries, cafes, markets, a food court, and more await inside, and also a popular spot for community events and all the rest.
 Community and markets are integral to Wrexham's proud history, and Tŷ Pawb is keeping that heritage alive.

-Explore the Castle in Chirk
+Explore The Castle in Chirk

 The small town of Chirk is just 15 minutes south of Wrexham, and while a charming destination in its own right, it makes a great day trip out of its northern neighbor.
-It is best known for its eponymous castle, one of the finest examples of 13th-century castle building surrounded by gorgeous gardens and parklands.
+It is best known for its eponymous castle, one of the finest examples of a 13th-century castle building surrounded by gorgeous gardens and parklands.
 Still, there is more to Chirk than just the castle.
 Chirk Aqueduct gives Pontcysyllte a run for its money in the pretty stakes, while St Mary's Church is everything a market town church should be.

 The largest country park in the Wrexham area and a designated Green Flag site, the Alyn Waters Country Park is peace personified.
-Well, peace in park form, but you get the point.
+Well, peace is in park form, but you get the point.
 This type of place deserves time and attention not because of jaw-dropping attractions and excitement but because of the importance of taking a step back and appreciating the silent beauty of the world.
 Four miles north of Wrexham, the Alyn Waters Country Park is a gorgeous option for a day of serenity.